lara-martin/NLP-class/homeworks/project/final-merged.md

 * Poster Content - 10 points ([See description above.](#poster-grading))
 * Poster Visuals - 4 points
+* Abstract - 3 points - Abstract is short but thoroughly describes what the paper is about.
-* Results - 5 points - Data is displayed in a clear format and tables/graphs are made to accompany the text.
+* Results - 5 points - Data is explained and tables/graphs are made to accompany the text.
 * Discussion - 5 points - Insights make sense and show that the results were thought about deeply.
-* Tips Integrated - 3 points - All previous tips/recommendations were integrated or adjusted for.
+* References - 2 points - Papers are correctly cited.
 * Completeness - 10 points - All sections listed above are included, paper seems cohesive, and paper is in correct format.
 * LLM Use Statement - 1 point

-Total: 38 points
+Total: 40 points
 </div>